Thailand’s pro-democracy protesters clash with police

 The protesters then tried to march to the Bangkok City Pillar Shrine, the capital’s symbolic spiritual center, which is treated as the protector of the country and the monarchy.

 At least 100 police in riot gear backed up by two water cannon trucks blocked their path.
 Attapol won agreement from the police to allow four protest representatives to carry out activities at the shrine.
-However, he could not control the crowd and the front line of protesters dismantled some barriers set up by police and threw bottles and smoke bombs at them.
+However, he could not control the crowd and front-line protesters dismantled barriers set up by police and threw bottles and smoke bombs at them.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.